eranif/codelite/README.md

 ![Linux logo][7] Building CodeLite on Linux
 ----

-To build CodeLite on you computer you will need these packages:
+To build CodeLite on your computer you will need these packages:

  - wxWidgets 3.0 or later
  - The gtk development package: often called libgtk2.0-dev or wxGTK-devel or similar